Melatonin for Sleep After 35: Does It Help, and What Does Research Show?

 Melatonin is a hormone produced by the pineal gland in response to darkness, serving as a signal to the body that it is time to prepare for sleep.
-It does not induce sleep directly in the way a sedative medication might—rather, it shifts and reinforces the body’s internal clock (circadian rhythm).
+It does not induce sleep directly in the way a sedative medication might — rather, it shifts and reinforces the body’s internal clock (circadian rhythm).
 This distinction matters when evaluating both its effects and its appropriate use.

 How Melatonin Production Changes After 35

 In women specifically, hormonal fluctuations associated with perimenopause may also interact with melatonin rhythms.
 Some research suggests that estrogen and progesterone may influence melatonin receptor sensitivity, adding another layer of complexity to the relationship between hormonal change and sleep in women over 35.
 Individual variation in these interactions is considerable.
+For a broader picture, our complete guide to female sleep after 35 covers the full range of hormonal influences on rest.

 What the Research Shows About Melatonin Supplementation